domi91c/chrome-zendesk-notifier/notes.md

 ### V2.x
 * new ticket view page, accessed by clicking app icon
 	* move options to separate page
+* push notifications so tickets
+* make tickets appear one at a time, instead of all at once (blocking screen)
+*

 # Resources